haskellfoundation/haskellfoundation.github.io/podcast/17/index.markdown

 ---
-title: Oskar Wickström
+title: Ningning Xie
-episode: 16
+episode: 17
-buzzsproutId: 11220661
+buzzsproutId: 11564042
-recorded: 2022-02-15
+recorded: 2022-06-21
-published: 2022-10-04
+published: 2022-10-23
 ---
-Oskar Wickström is interviewed by Wouter Swierstra and Alejandro Serrano, he will tell us a little bit about property-based testing (PBT) Haskell code but also applying these ideas to the testing of complete systems.
-He will say a little bit about interfacing Haskell to other languages and even with your web browser and what it's like to learn Rust as a Haskell programmer.
+Ningning Xie is interviewed by Niki Vazou and Andres Loh.
+Ningning first contributed to GHC at her Google summer of code project with a very ambitious goal of implementing the whole dependent Haskell.
+Also later she fixed several ghc bugs and worked on Koka’s Algebraic effects.
+Her future hope and advice is to use programming language concepts on real-word problems.